SuprGames/kjson-mapper/README.md

 # kjson-mapper
 Provision of central Json mapper with registered Kotlin module

+To use perform a static import:

+`import io.suprgames.kJsonMapper`